On this page

 1. Always provide default values

-Always provide sensible defaults when accessing payload properties.
-This ensures your application behaves correctly if:
+Provide sensible defaults when accessing payload properties.
+Defaults ensure your application behaves correctly when:

 • The user doesn't receive a variant.